d-saravanan/jenkins-security-realm-plugin/README.md

-# mysql-auth-plugin
+# Custom Security Realm Plugin for Jenkins
-Jenkins mysql-auth plugin
+This is a Custom Security Realm Plugin for Jenkins built using Java

 ## About this repository
 This repository contains a bare sample Jenkins plugin skeleton that implements a custom authentication realm for Jenkins.